planetfederal/qgis-plugins-xml/README.md

 **Examples**

-    # Remove a all versions of a plugin from 'release' repo
+    # Remove all versions of a plugin from 'release' repo

-    $ ./plugins-xml.py remove qgis "Test Plugin" all Loading plugin tree from plugins.xml
+    $> ./plugins-xml.sh remove qgis "Test Plugin" all Loading plugin tree from plugins.xml
     Attempt to remove: Test Plugin
     Removing 2 found 'Test Plugin' plugins...